 A non-AP STA that has dot11DeviceIDActivated equal to true and intends to use PASN, i.e., when dot11PASNActivated is true, shall set dot11KEKPASNActivated to true.

-An AP that has dot11DeviceIDActivated equal to true and that receives a (Re)Association Request frame or the first PASN frame that includes an Extended RSN Capabilities field with the Device ID Active field equal to 1 shall do one of the following:
+For non-MLO, an AP that has dot11DeviceIDActivated equal to true and that receives a (Re)Association Request frame or the first PASN frame that includes an Extended RSN Capabilities field with the Device ID Active field equal to 1, shall include an Extended RSN Capabilities field in either a (Re)Association Response frame or a second PASN frame.with the Device ID Active field set to 1.

-— include an Extended RSN Capabilities element in the (Re)Association Response frame with the Device ID Active field set to 1.

-— include an Extended RSN Capabilities element in the second PASN frame with the Device ID Active field set to 1.
+For MLO, an AP MLD that has dot11DeviceIDActivated equal to true and receives an (Re)Association Request frame that includes an Extended RSN Capabilities field with the Device ID Active field equal to 1, through an affiliated AP, shall include an Extended RSN Capabilities element in the (Re)Association Response frame with the Device ID Active field set to 1.

-For correct operation of the device ID mechanism, in the ESS need to have dot11DeviceIDActivated set to true.
+For correct operation of the device ID mechanism, all the AP MLDs and all the APs in the ESS need to have dot11DeviceIDActivated set to true.

 NOTE—The criteria and mechanism to distribute device IDs throughout the ESS is out of scope for this standard.

-A STA should not send a frame containing a device ID (sub)element to any STA unless the receiving STA sets the Device ID Active field to 1 in the Extended RSN Capabilities field.
+A STA or a non-AP MLD should not send a frame containing a device ID (sub)element to any STA or MLD unless the receiving STA or the receiving STA affiliated with the MLD sets the Device ID Active field to 1 in the Extended RSN Capabilities field.

-If a non-AP STA has been provided a device ID, then it may provide that device ID.
-When it provides the device ID, then it shall use the procedures described below:
+For non-MLO, if a non-AP STA has been provided a device ID, then it may provide that device ID.
+Using the following procedures, the non-AP STA shall provide a device ID:

 1) When using PASN authentication, in the Device ID element in the first PASN frame.

 2) When using FILS authentication, in the Device ID element in the Association Request frame.